 City gets US makeover for Pitt film

-Brad Pitt has been on location in Glasgow filming the movie World War Z.
+Hollywood star Brad Pitt is on location in Glasgow filming the movie World War Z.

 Parts of the city centre have been transformed into Philadelphia for the two-week zombie film shoot.